MAT496-Monsoon2025-SNU/adilmuhammed-langgraph-mat496/README.md

 Learnings:

-In this video I learned about about how the llm decide wether to call the tool or not, its visual representaion by seeing it taking different node route depeniding on its decision.
+In this video I learned about about how the llm decide whether to call the tool or not, its visual represantaion by seeing it taking different node route depending on its decision.
 This is provided by the studio

 <img width="2036" height="1017" alt="image" src="https://github.com/user-attachments/assets/a0015cad-b2f7-4e5a-b1bc-e8294edcb7f2" />